-After the first service I captured the minister talking to the people outside.
+After the first service, I captured the minister talking to the people outside.

-So for the first service I shot everything with the Nikon 28-300mm ƒ/3.5–5.6.
+So for the first service, I shot everything with the Nikon 28-300mm ƒ/3.5–5.6.
 It worked just fine.

-With Auto ISO set go to ISO 51200 I found the shutter speed was dropping to 1/15 at ISO 51200.
+With Auto ISO set, go to ISO 51200.
+I found the shutter speed was dropping to 1/15 at ISO 51200.
 I ran to my car and got my 85mm ƒ/1.8 and 35mm ƒ/1.4.
-Even with those fast lenses the light in the Contemporary Worship service was dismal.
+Even with those fast lenses, the light in the Contemporary Worship service was dismal.
 I was in a gym using mood lighting.
 It was dark.

-Some parts of the room I was dropping to 1/30, ƒ/1.8 @ ISO 51200.
+I was dropping some room parts to 1/30, ƒ/1.8 @ ISO 51200.

-With the 35mm ƒ/1.4 I was wide open at ISO 51200 and shooting 1/30.
+With the 35mm ƒ/1.4, I was wide open at ISO 51200 and shooting 1/30.